Overview

 NA values

-You can quickly remove NA values by setting x_na_rm
+You can quickly remove NA values by setting x_na_rm,

-or facet_na_rm
+y_na_rm, col_na_rm or facet_na_rm

 arguments to TRUE.